RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Dataset Curation

-When the correct option is explicitly set to \emph{``None of the above''}, this shortcut is no longer available.
+\paragraph{Abstention as the rational strategy.} When the correct option is explicitly set to \emph{``None of the above''}, this shortcut is no longer available.
 In this setting, a rational response requires recognizing that none of the concrete options is justified.
 Formally, the correct decision rule is

 This formulation makes explicit that the task is no longer to identify the best answer, but to assess whether any answer can be supported at all.
 Empirically, however, models frequently violate this condition by selecting a specific option even when no option is entailed.